uriel1998/rtp_mpd_pulseaudio_switcher/README.md

 # rtp_mpd_pulseaudio_switcher
 A script in bash to switch MPD outputs to turn on and off RTP multicast across the LAN.

-## rtp switcher

-#TODO

-* Use sed so that it's not clobbering user default.pa if you have additonal stuff in there.
-* Detect MPD outputs so you don't have to hardcode them

 #About

 Simple bash script to turn off rtp by swapping pulseaudio pref files in